DavidKasompe/bug-squash-ai/backend/README.md

-# BugSquash.AI Backend
+# Aizora Backend

-This folder contains the Django backend for BugSquash.AI.
+This folder contains the Django backend for Aizora.

 ## Purpose